 Emotional eating has nothing to do with physical hunger, but a hunger for emotional fulfilment.
 I like the way he suggests asking yourself before you snack if you are hungry or just want to feel different.
 This really brings you in touch with your physical and emotional needs.
-If you are hungry you can choose to eat something.
 If you are not actually hungry, you need a strategy for managing your emotions and changing your state.
 Something I always help my clients with.

 He notes that sometimes weight gain follows a traumatic incident but people do not connect the two.
 In these incidences he suggests seeing an appropriate therapist.

 I have had many clients that have worked on significant issues.
-Whatever treatment you come for; I am equipped to deal.
+In 95% of cases whatever the issue, I am equipped to deal.

-Paul actually goes so far as to say the only way to lose weight and keep it off is to go into the subconscious mind and change your relationship with food forever.
+The only way to lose weight and keep it off is to go into the subconscious mind and change your relationship with food forever says Paul Mckenna.
 I see this differently.
 Many people successfully lose weight with will power which is part of the conscious mind.
 Many people go to slimming groups and become ‘target’ members.
 This means that they get to go to the same slimming group every week for life and for free as long as they stay in a particular weight range.
 And many do.
 This is what I would call an ‘away from’ strategy where the fear of putting the weight back on keeps that person slim.
 This works for many.

-But there are many more people that lose weight in a similar way and put it back on and I get lots of those clients.
-We work together and yes we use the subconcious mind.
+But there are many more people that lose weight in a similar way and put it back on and I see lots of those clients.
+When I work with clients for weight loss we use the subconcious mind.
 We will cover reasons and triggers for overeating and change them.
 So you could say this is a ‘towards strategy’ which provides inspiration that things can change for good.
 But without being monitored and without counting calories so you can look forward to a life without the chains caused by overeating and being overweight.
 You will be doing it because every part of you wants to and can see the benefits of doing so.
 It’s exciting and life doesn’t feel like ‘being on a diet’.

 Paul uses great metaphoric language to explain that learning to eat right is just like learning to tie your shoelaces or drive a car.
 You need to spend some time and practice doing it, but after a while it becomes second nature and you don’t even think about it very much!